What are Derivatives?

 Despite the benefits that derivatives bring to the financial markets, the financial instruments come with some significant drawbacks.
 The drawbacks resulted in disastrous consequences during the financial crisis of 2007-2008.
-The rapid devaluation of mortgage-backed securities and credit-default swaps lead to the collapse of financial institutions and stock markets around the world.
+The rapid devaluation of mortgage-backed securities and credit-default swaps led to the collapse of financial institutions and securities around the world.

 1. High risk

-While the high volatility of the derivatives exposes them to potentially huge losses, the sophisticated design of the contracts makes the valuation extremely complicated or even impossible.
-Thus, they bear the high inherent risk.
+The high volatility of the derivatives exposes them to potentially huge losses.
+The sophisticated design of the contracts makes the valuation extremely complicated or even impossible.
+Thus, they bear a high inherent risk.

 2. Speculative features

 Derivatives are widely regarded as a tool of speculation.
-Due to the extremely risky nature of the financial instrument and their unpredictable behavior, the unreasonable speculation may lead to huge losses.
+Due to the extremely risky nature of derivatives and their unpredictable behavior, unreasonable speculation may lead to huge losses.

 3. Counter-party risk

 Although derivatives traded on the exchanges generally go through a thorough due diligence process, some of the contracts traded over-the-counter do not include a benchmark for due diligence.
-Thus, there is a high probability of counter-party default.
+Thus, there is a possibility of counter-party default.